elephantscale/es-training-new/ghidra/slides/Ghidra-intro.md

 ## Ghidra resume

-* GHIDRA is NSA’s SRE Framework
+* GHIDRA is NSA's SRE Framework
 * In development for ~20 years
 * Public Release: March 2019 at RSA Conference
 * Open Source: April 2019